apike/allenpike.com/_posts/2022-03-01-how-to-close-a-city.md

 Recently my team has been putting together some case studies.
 You know, telling the story of things we’ve built in a more timeless way than a 6-year-old blog post exclaiming “this is launching today, check it out!” with a link that has since become a 404.

-When it came time to revisit [the development of Two Spies](https://steamclock.com/work/two-spies),  most of the fun tiny stories that went in to such an ostensibly simple project didn’t make it into a one-page case study.
-So, I wanted to share one of those details with you: how the game’s city-closing logic came about.
+When it came time to revisit [the development of Two Spies](https://steamclock.com/work/two-spies),  most of the tiny stories that went in to such an fun project didn’t make it into a one-page case study.
+So, I wanted to share one of those many details: how the game’s city-closing logic came about.

 It all goes back to our extensive play testing.

 *CUE: That [one harp sound effect](https://www.youtube.com/watch?v=l8EO9Y1ZO9E) that for some reason means a flashback is happening.*

 We had a problem – one common in many games’ evolution.
 Some rounds would be a lot of fun, and some rounds would be damn boring.
-In particular, sometimes rounds would drag on for far too long.
+In particular, depending on what your opponent did, rounds could drag on and on.

-So we made a number of iterations to improve how fast rounds completed.
-We wanted to offer more player abilities that kept things moving and presented interesting decisions, and make it so you could always overcome a player that was “turtling” – basically hiding in a corner all game with their head in their shell.
+We made a number of iterations to improve how fast rounds completed.
+We wanted to offer more player abilities that kept things moving, present more interesting decisions, and make sure you could always overcome a player that was “turtling” – you know, hiding in a corner all game with their head in their shell.

-Before long, we’d achieved our goal: hiding in a corner was an objectively bad strategy.
+Before long, we’d achieved our goal: hiding in a corner doing nothing was an objectively bad strategy.
 Unfortunately, however, despite the strategy being bad, players would still sometimes try it.
+You know, to be annoying.
 And when they did, the round would last *forever*.
 Well, not forever, but maybe 4x as long as normal.
 Which is 16x as long as you want a game to last, if your opponent is just sitting on their ass somewhere, hoping you’ll make a mistake before you overpower them.

-Back in the day, game developers would cap round length with some kind of time limit.
+Back in the day, game designers would cap round length with some kind of time limit.
 It worked, but it always felt a little unsatisfying.
 Luckily for us, Fortnite and PUBG had recently made famous a much better anti-turtling mechanic: The Storm.
 The idea being that as the game progresses, the area you can play in shrinks, pushing y’all together into an exciting endgame showdown.

 So I quickly hacked together a prototype that would close cities at the edges of the map if the game went on too long – and it worked!
 Usually.
 Usually it worked.
 Occasionally, it would close a city that connected one half of the map to the other half.